kiwild6/kim_bio392/day02-paper-reading.md

 a few rominent patterns can then be highligthed

 ICD-O topography system provides organ and substructure specific mapping of a tumor entity

+UBERON is a cross-species anatomical structural ontology system closely aligned with developmental processes

 > API = Application Programming Interface